AlexanderPease/IntroBot/README.md

 Prior to installation, you'll need to do a few things:

-* _Twitter_: Log into http://dev.twitter.com and set up a new application.
+* Twitter: Log into http://dev.twitter.com and set up a new application.
 Note the "consumer key" and "consumer secret", which we'll need later on.
 * Sign up for an account at http://sendgrid.com for email delivery